Generative Design > Generative Design > Generative Design Workflow > Recommendations to Avoid Reconstruction Failure

 In this image, the draft reconstruction result is more accurate and the shape of the preserved geometry is retained.

-Size of the mesh element is the value specified in the Min. element size box when you define optimization settings.
+Size of the element is the value specified in the Min. element size box when you define optimization settings.
 For details, see Define Optimization Settings.

 *